Wealth Effect Definition

 Effect On the Housing and Stock Market

 Additionally, some economists note that housing gains can create a wealth effect, while stock market gains will not.
-According to economists Karl Case, Robert Shiller, and John Quigley, there is little evidence of a wealth effect created by the stock market, but “a statistically significant and rather large effect of housing wealth upon household consumption.”
+According to economists Karl Case, Robert Shiller, and John Quigley, there is little evidence of an effect created by the stock market, but “a statistically significant and rather large effect of housing wealth upon household consumption.”